saslani/saslani.github.io/_posts/2018-12-08-history-of-organizations.md

     <p>
       One great example of human’s creative mind is religion.
 We are capable of believing in supernatural.
-Our creative mind allows us to believe in extraordinary things like God with unlimited power and so kind who is also tolerant of all the suffering in the world and will punish you hardly in after life.
+Our creative mind allows us to believe in extraordinary things like God with unlimited power and so kind who is also tolerant of all the suffering in the world and would punish you hardly in after life.
 We have communicated those belief and created a community around it.
 Hence, one of human’s biggest invention is region!
 Religion made us form tribes, worship Gods and work together to make Gods happy and satisfied.
 Religion made us believe in afterlife, Heaven and Hell.
 We do good things to enter the heavens and pray to be protected from the hell.
     </p>
   </div>
 </section>